uabrc/uabrc.github.io/docs/data_management/lts/tutorial/individual_lts_tutorial.md

 ### Configuring s3cmd for LTS Buckets

 Properly configuring `s3cmd` is important for working with LTS buckets and objects.
-The configuration process varies depending on whether you have a single LTS account or multiple accounts to manage.
-In this section, we will provide a step-by-step guide tailored specifically for the **Cheaha** system and a researcher with an **individual LTS account**.
+The configuration process varies depending on whether you have a single LTS allocation or multiple allocations to manage.
+In this section, we will provide a step-by-step guide tailored specifically for the **Cheaha** system and a researcher with an **individual LTS allocation**.

 Open a terminal using one of the interactive apps on Cheaha.
 Activate your conda environment created in the [Install s3cmd using within Conda Environment](./individual_lts_tutorial.md#install-s3cmd-within-conda-environment-on-cheaha) section, and then run the below command: